lealceldeiro/gms/help/INTELLIJIDEA.md

-# 1. Using IntelliJ IDEA
+# 1. How to start developing using IntelliJ IDEA

 * Make a local working copy of the project (`git clone https://github.com/lealceldeiro/gms.git`).